zendps/osp_managed_prom/README.md

 ## Description

 Using Vagrant and Bolt, bootstrap a monolithic Puppet instance with two nodes:
-`osp` and `foreman`.
+`osp` and `prometheus`.
 This module will install and configure Puppet Server and PuppetDB on the `osp` node using [`theforeman-puppet`](https://forge.puppet.com/modules/theforeman/puppet/readme) module, configure `/etc/hosts` to ease communication between the nodes, and set up agents.
-Then, it configures [r10k](https://github.com/puppetlabs/r10k) to deploy a [special control repo](https://github.com/jameslikeslinux/osp-managed-prom-control-repo.git) containing roles and profiles to complete the Foreman installation and integration.
+Then, it configures [r10k](https://github.com/puppetlabs/r10k) to deploy a [special control repo](https://github.com/jameslikeslinux/osp-managed-prom-control-repo.git) containing roles and profiles to complete the Prometheus installation and configuration.

 ## Setup